UChicagoCANONLab/scratchblocks/README.md

 # Quick Start

+1. Clone this repo
-1. Go to `~/.../scratchblocks/` in terminal
+2. Go to `~/.../scratchblocks/` (location of cloned repo) in terminal
-2. Run
+3. Run
 ```
 npm install
 npm start
 ```
-3. Go to <http://localhost:8000/> in your browser
+4. Go to <http://localhost:8000/> in your browser
-4. Start typing using [this syntax](http://wiki.scratch.mit.edu/wiki/Block_Plugin/Syntax) to generate formatted blocks
+5. Start typing using [this syntax](http://wiki.scratch.mit.edu/wiki/Block_Plugin/Syntax) to generate formatted blocks

 ---